 The Harris County Appraisal District's outreach program educates property owners on assessment and taxation issues.
-In 2018, the district conducted 51 presentations to property owners and real estate professionals in communities and companies throughout Harris County.
-The district did 23 presentations with the Harris County Tax Assessor-Collector's office to provide a complete picture of the tax process.
+In 2019, the district conducted 53 presentations to property owners and real estate professionals in communities and companies throughout Harris County.
+The district did 18 property tax workshops and 14 exemption workshops with the Harris County Tax Assessor-Collector's office to provide a complete picture of the tax process.
 The goal was to go to the property owners with helpful information rather than make them come to the appraisal district with questions.
 The district researched and identified communities in the county that underutilized the exemption and protest resources available and then scheduled presentations in those areas.
 The workshops promoted district resources available and provided individualized and immediate answers to property owner account questions.